smythp/intro-command-line/sections/navigation.md

 You should get output like `/Users/patrick`.
 That means you're in the `patrick` directory in the `Users` folder inside the `/` or root directory.
 On Windows, your output would instead be `C:/Users/patrick`.
 The folder you're in is called the working directory, and `pwd` stands for "print working directory."

+I'm a bit of a literalist, so it bears saying: the command `pwd` won't actually print anything, except on your screen.
+This command is easier to grasp when we interpret "print" as "display."

 OK, we know where we are.
 But what if we want to know what files and folders are in the `patrick` directory, a.k.a. the working directory?
 Try entering:

 ```